 After gathering the input file properties using our Analyser from chapter 2, we perform a binary classification to determine if the subitem separators that have been determined for each column are valid or not.
-Thus we assign the columns of our input dataset to two classes according to our allow-subitems parameter from section 1.2: true and false.
-For this computation we use all the attributes gathered by the analyser but item max integer places and item max decimal places as well as the item min numeric value and item max numeric value which are only intended to be used to order numeric values in CompleteSearch and thus irrelevant for classification.
+Thus, we assign the columns of our input dataset to two classes, in which the subitem separator is either valid or not, which corresponds to the allow-multiple-items parameter vector for CompleteSearch.
+For this computation we use all the attributes gathered by the analyser but item max integer places and item max decimal places as well as the item min numeric value and item max numeric value which are only intended to be used to order numeric values in CompleteSearch and are therefore irrelevant for classification.